mahveotm/mahveotm.github.io/_posts/2019-03-10-tweepedia.md

 ![Dang!](/img/screenshot3_1552252418057.png)

 I call it Tweepedia (culled from Twitter and Wikipedia) and work in an essentially simple fashion.
 It reads up mentions and checks the content with the REST API Wikipedia provides.
-It then returns a snippet of the article (in 240 words considering twitter character limit) and the continue reading link.
+It then returns a snippet of the article (in 240 words considering twitter character limit) and a continue reading link.

 This I expect to conservatively save time and web resources leaving us to continue using Twitter while we get the information we desire.